 Young drivers could create changing of guard at Indianapolis

-In this May 29, 2016, file photo, James Hinchcliffe, of Canada, leads the field into the first turn at the start of the 100th running of the Indianapolis 500 auto race at Indianapolis Motor Speedway in Indianapolis.
-Indianapolis 500 organizers spent last May showcasing their 100th race.
+FILE - In this May 3, 2017, file photo, Fernando Alonso, of Spain, talks about practicing for the first time at Indianapolis Motor Speedway in Indianapolis.
+Indianapolis 500 organizers spent last May showcasing their 10... .

 Add your comments below